NDK22/CoralGenomeMLClassifier/README.md

 ## Overview

-This project focuses on the algorithmic analysis for Cladocopium classification based on the host coral species (Orbicella annularis, OANN) using various machine learning algorithms.
+This project focuses on the algorithmic analysis for Symbiodinium classification based on the host coral species (Orbicella annularis, OANN) using various machine learning algorithms.
 The goal is to provide a comprehensive understanding of the classification performance and identify significant features contributing to the classification outcome.

 ## Algorithms Used